-"The acceptance by any Member of either House of a bribe influence him in his conduct as or of any such Member compensation / or/ reward in connection with the promotion of, or opposition to any \bill, resolution, matter of submitted or intended to >> be submitted to the House or any committee thereof is a breach of privilege."
+"The acceptance by any Member of either House of a bribe influence him in his conduct such Member or of\ any compensation or reward connection with the promotion of, opposition to any bill, resolution, matter of\ thing submitted or intended to be submitted to the House or any committee thereof is a breach of privilege."
 [18th Edn.p.
 138]